Kimame04/wtcl-code/readme.md

 Join WTCL here:
 https://disboard.org/server/946893614808723496

-## Todo
+## Generate hdv, engine and veh files

-- Chief engineer effects
+Execute `generate_combined.py`

-- All-in-one file generation
+All-in-one file generation for a single team.
+The .veh files reference the .hdv and the engine.ini files, so depending on team parameters all are generated together.

 ## Generate drivers